Have you ever thought about setting up a small business in Australia but have yet to follow through?

 Your plan should include your vision, SMART GOALS and objectives, KPIs, a marketing plan, a succession plan, a financial plan, and a risk and contingency plan.

 The more information and effort you put into your business plan, the easier your life will be in the long run.
-And it provides a strategy to always refer back to if you feel like you might be veering off track.
+It also provides a strategy to refer back to if you feel like you might be veering off track.

 3. Determine how you will obtain finance

 This can be a daunting factor in starting a business.
-Whether you’re using your personal savings, finance from investors or a loan facility, you can finance your small business in many different ways.
+Whether using your personal savings, financing from investors, or using a loan facility, you can finance your small business in many different ways.

 At Ledge, we have a complete suite of business and commercial finance products, which include: